jafayassine03/Port-scanner/README.md

 * Saves scan results to a text file
 * Simple command-line interface
 * Built using only Python's standard library
+*
+* Built using only Python's standard library

 ## Requirements